 Defined early warning indicators are constantly monitored by CRM.
 If essential problems are identified, an exceptional test is performed on the credit default risk (including a review of the value of collateral) and appropriate alternative actions are identified.
-This includes irregularities in connection to the COVID-19 pandemic.
 Such cases are also included in a monthly, at least quarterly monitoring cycle and presented in the Watchlist Committee.